Akshay Kumar: Early life and background

-Kumar was born in Amritsar, Punjab, India, to Hari Om Bhatia and Aruna Bhatia in a Punjabi family.
-His father was an army officer.
-From a young age, Kumar was very interested in sports.
-His father too enjoyed wrestling.
-He lived and grew up in Delhi's Chandni Chowk and later he moved to Bombay (present-day Mumbai) when his father left Army to become an accountant with UNICEF.
-Soon, his sister was born and the family lived in Koliwada, a Punjabi dominated area of Central Bombay.
+Kumar was born on 9 September 1967 as Rajiv Hari Om Bhatia, in the Chandni Chowk area of Old Delhi, into a Punjabi Hindu family from Amritsar, to parents Hari Om Bhatia (later Brijmohan Bhatia) and Aruna Bhatia.
+His father was an Indian Army officer.

+From a young age, Kumar was very interested in sports, and his father also enjoyed wrestling.
+He lived and grew up in Delhi's Chandni Chowk and later moved to Bombay, Maharashtra, when his father left the Army to become an accountant with UNICEF.
+Soon, his sister was born, and the family lived in Koliwada, a Punjabi dominated area of Central Bombay.

-He received his school education from Don Bosco High School, Matunga, simultaneously learning Karate.
-He enrolled in Guru Nanak Khalsa College for higher education, but dropped out as he was not much interested in studies.
-He requested his father that he wanted to learn martial arts further, and his father somehow saved money to send him to Thailand.
-Kumar went to Bangkok to learn martial arts and lived in Thailand for five years learning Thai Boxing.
-Kumar also has a sister, Alka Bhatia.
-When Kumar was a teenager, his father asked him what he aspired to be.
-Kumar expressed his desire to become an actor.
+He received his school education from Don Bosco High School in Matunga, simultaneously learning Karate.
+He enrolled in the Guru Nanak Khalsa College of Arts, Science & Commerce of the University of Mumbai for higher education, but dropped out as he was not interested in studies.
+He requested his father to send him to Thailand to further learn martial arts.
+Kumar lived in Bangkok for five years, learning Thai Boxing.
+He also has a sister, Alka Bhatia.

+When Kumar was a teenager, he told his father that he wanted to become an actor.

-After having obtained a black belt in Taekwondo while in India, he studied martial arts in Bangkok, Thailand, where he learned Muay Thai and worked as a chef and waiter.
-After Thailand, Kumar went to work in Calcutta (present-day Kolkata) in a travel agency, in Dhaka in a hotel as a chef and Delhi where he sold Kundan jewellery.
-Upon his return to Bombay, he commenced the teaching of martial arts.
+After obtaining a Black Belt in Taekwondo in India, he studied martial arts in Bangkok, learning Muay Thai, and worked as a chef and waiter.

+After Thailand, Kumar worked in Calcutta (present-day Kolkata) in a travel agency, in Dhaka in a hotel as a chef, and in Delhi selling Kundan jewellery.
+Upon his return to Bombay, he started teaching martial arts.

-During this time, the father of one of his students, himself a model co-ordinator, recommended Kumar into modelling which ultimately led to a modelling assignment for a furniture showroom.
-Kumar effectively made more money within the first two days of shooting than in his entire month's salary, and therefore chose a modelling career path.
-He worked as an assistant for photographer Jayesh Sheth for 18 months without payment to shoot his first portfolio.
+During this time, the father of one of his students recommended Kumar to modelling, which led to an assignment for a furniture showroom.
+Kumar worked as an assistant for photographer Jayesh Sheth for 18 months to create his first portfolio.
 He also worked as a background dancer in various films.

+Kumar made his first screen appearance in the film Aaj (1987) as a Karate instructor.
+He later adopted the stage name Akshay Kumar, inspired by Kumar Gaurav's character Akshay.

-One morning, he missed his flight for an ad-shoot in Bangalore.
-Disappointed with himself, he visited a film studio along with his portfolio.
-That evening, Kumar was signed for a lead role by producer Pramod Chakravarthy for the movie Deedar.
+One morning, after missing a flight for an ad-shoot in Bangalore, Kumar visited a film studio with his portfolio.
+That evening, he was signed for a lead role in the movie Deedar (1992) by producer Pramod Chakravarthy.